 The word "presenteeism" is a play on "absenteeism," which describes the opposite pattern of behavior: unexpectedly not showing up, especially when you actually could.

 Both behaviors are a problem for individuals and businesses alike, but presenteeism can create a vicious cycle, with people becoming more unwell and even less productive as they try to "push through."
 For example, in the U.K., it's estimated that presenteesim costs on average 35 productive workdays per worker per year.

 Before the rise in virtual working, presenteeism often involved arriving first in the office and leaving last.
 Now, studies show that we're working even longer hours, but doing it remotely.
 Digital presenteeism is setting in.
 We're answering emails and sending direct messages at all hours.
 In short, we can't switch off.

 Why Presenteeism Happens

 For many, presenteeism is a legacy of office culture.
 People don't want to be the last to arrive or first to leave.
 We worry that our bosses will frown, or that our colleagues will gossip – affecting our chances of promotion.

-The pandemic has made many of us feel the need to go the extra mile to hold down our jobs when others are losing theirs.
-There is also a widespread assumption that leaders and managers will rate more highly the team members who they get to meet, those who've made the effort to come in to the office.
+The pandemic made many of us feel the need to go the extra mile to hold down our jobs when others were losing theirs.
+There is also a widespread assumption that leaders and managers will rate more highly the team members who they get to meet, that is, those who've made the effort to come in to the office.

 Trouble is, research shows our fears might be real.
 A 2019 study found that remote workers have slower salary growth than their office-based co-workers.
-Psychologists point to unconscious biases at play:
+Psychologists point to cognitive biases at play:

 - "Mere-exposure effect" – the more you see someone, the more you relate to and like them.